hbowie/rs500blog/album notes/Intro.md

 "C" was born in the 2000's.
 "B" was born in the 1960's.
 "H" was born in the 1950's.

-We decided to record our thoughts and notes on the albums as we go along.
+We decided to record our thoughts and notes on the albums as we go along, starting at # 500 and working our way towards the top.
 Most of these are jots and hot-takes, and a way to record the process.
 We will not always agree, but that's kinda the point.

 We have a lot to get through, so keep up.